tareqanwar/cv/README.md

 ### Other Skills

-*   I love gaming.
+*   Good at Linux.
+Built my own RaspberyPI server and media station.
+Also use WSL in Windows 10 for almost all development work.
 *   Problem solving skills.
 I was known to my collages for finding solutions for complex problems.
 *   I can work independently.
 That's how I worked in my last job.
 I just reported back to my project manager after completing a task.
 *   Can work as a team as well.
 I have worked on many projects with other team members when I was in school.
 *   I am flexible and able to adapt to changes.
 *   I love Linux.
 Since, I can’t fully convert to Linux because of gaming, I use WSL in windows 10 for development purpose.
-*   I love using Git.
+*   I am good at using Git.
+*   I know how to use, build and test using Travis CI.
+*   Good understanding of webpack.
+*   Good understanding of Docker.

 ## Education